 Individuals with Disabilities Education Act & Maintenance of Effort

 According to the Individuals with Disabilities Education Improvement Act (IDEA) of 2004, Sec.613 (a)(2) (A)(iii), and federal regulation 34 C.F.R. section 300.203, states must ensure that all districts budget and expend for the education of children with disabilities in local, or state and local funds, an amount which is at least the same in total or per capita, as the amount spent in the most recent fiscal year for which information is available.
 This is known as Maintenance of Effort (MOE).

 The Office for Exceptional Children (OEC) is responsible to ensure each district meets IDEA MOE on an annual basis, in order to be eligible for IDEA Part B funding.
 With certain exceptions, IDEA Part B funds must not be used by a district to reduce the level of expenditures for the education of children with disabilities made by the district from local funds below the level of those expenditures for the preceding year.
-34 CFR §300.203(a)
+34 CFR §300.203(b)

 To determine if MOE has been met ODE annually compares the total district local or state and local expenditures as reported by the district to EMIS.

 § 300.204 Exception to maintenance of effort

-Notwithstanding the restriction in § 300.203(a), a district may reduce the level of expenditures by the district under Part B of the Act below the level of those expenditures for the preceding fiscal year if the reduction is attributable to any of the following:
+Notwithstanding the restriction in § 300.203(b), a district may reduce the level of expenditures by the district under Part B of the Act below the level of those expenditures for the preceding fiscal year if the reduction is attributable to any of the following:

 (a) The voluntary departure, by retirement or otherwise, or departure for just cause, of special education or related services personnel.

 (b) A decrease in the enrollment of children with disabilities.

 (c) The termination of the obligation of the agency, consistent with this part, to provide a program of special education to a particular child with a disability that is an exceptionally costly program, as determined by the State Education agency, because the child—

 (1) Has left the jurisdiction of the agency;